 DNA – Who or What Is in Your Unique Genes?

 People have been aware of DNA and genetics for centuries.
-Even though the terminology didn’t exist, they could see the results of it in their offspring.
+Even though the terminology didn’t exist, they could see its effects in their offspring.

 Heredity